Lead Management 101

 Having established that you need Leads, how do you attract them?
 Some typical strategies are advertising, direct marketing e.g. at a trade exhibition, inbound enquiries, a social media presence, and a contact us form on your website.
 Factors such as your industry and the size of your business will determine what works for you.

-It is important to track those Lead Sources, in order to track the ROI.
+It is important to track those Lead Sources, in order to track it’s ROI (Return On Investment).
 Whilst many of you will track your web traffic using UTM parameters with Google Analytics, the rest of your data comes from disparate sources.
 This is where your CRM system comes into play, as you can track those sources quickly and easily.
-Whether you are doing a data import, entering Leads manually or creating them via a web form submission, you should always track the source.
+Whether doing a data import, entering Leads manually or creating them via a web form submission, you should always track the source.
 You can then review the outcomes.
-If you have what looks like a great form, but no one is completing it, maybe you need to simplify it.
+If you have what looks like a great form, but no one is completing it, maybe you need to simplify it?

 Actions – how to manage new Leads

-Once you have got your CRM Leads, it is time to think about Lead Management.
+Once you have your CRM Leads, it’s time to think about Lead Management.
 Let me start by saying that no two Leads are the same (if they are – maybe you should look at implementing some duplicate checks in your system).
-With some leads, you may need to strike whilst the iron is hot.
+You may need to strike with some leads while the iron is hot.
 Reach out to them as soon as they have come onto your radar, or risk losing them to your competition.
-Don’t forget that consumers are the ones calling the shots nowadays.
-They may be doing their product research on a Saturday evening, so you probably don’t want to wait until Monday morning before showing a sign of life.
+Don’t forget that consumers are the ones calling the shots.
+They may be doing product research on a Saturday evening, so you probably don’t want to wait until Monday morning before showing a sign of life!

 Auto-Emailing is one powerful tool you can employ within your CRM.
-This enables you to automatically send emails to Leads as soon as they have submitted a web enquiry for example.
+This enables you to automatically send emails to Leads as soon as they have submitted a web enquiry.

 GDPR: your data, your rules